SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 ![Add CAN device](/guides/users-guide/newcandevice.png)

-### Connecting OPC-UA device

-OPC-UA is the interoperability standard for the secure and reliable exchange of data in the industrial automation space and in other industries.
-It is platform independent and ensures the seamless flow of information among devices from multiple vendors.

-For connecting OPC-UA device to Cumulocity platform you need the actual OPC-UA device and OPC-UA gateway application provided by Cumulocity.
-The OPC-UA gateway is device-side agent that integrates Cloud Fieldbus model to OPC-UA data model.
-The only configuration of gateway is its identifier ("Device ID") which is used in registration process.
-By default it is "opcua" and it can be changed in gateway's configuration file.
-The gateway is written in Java and needs to be running on machine with installed Java Runtime Environment 7.
-Along with OPC-UA device there will be provided all necessary connection information like used protocol, URL and credentials.

-To configure a OPC-UA gateway:
-* Make sure that OPC-UA gateway is set in a way it can communicate with the OPC-UA device behind the gateway and with Cumulocity platform.
+### <a name="connect-opcua"></a>Connecting OPC UA servers

+To connect an OPC UA server to Cumulocity, you need a gateway or industrial PC running the Cumulocity OPC UA agent.

-* Make sure that OPC-UA gateway is registered in the platform.
+* Make sure that the OPC UA server is connected to the gateway or PC, e.g., directly through an Ethernet cable or through a switch.
+* Check the network settings of the gateway and make sure that the OPC UA server is reachable from the gateway.
 * Navigate to the gateway in the platform and click on the "OPCUA" tab.
-* Set the URL of OPC-UA device to allow OPC-UA gateway to connect to it.
+* Enter the URL of the OPC UA server as seen from the gateway into the field "URL".
-* Set username and password that are provided with device.
+* Set the username and password to access the OPC UA server.
 * Change the transmit rate and the polling rate according to your requirements.
-The polling rate is the frequency at which the OPC-UA devices are polled for changes.
 The transmit rate is the frequency at which measurements are sent to Cumulocity.
-Note that not all OPC-UA devices supports polling rate.
+The polling rate is the frequency at which the OPC UA server polls for changes.
+Note that not all OPC UA servers support setting a polling rate.
+In such cases, the OPC UA server sends data usually whenever it changes.
 * Click "Save changes" if you made changes.

-To configure a OPC-UA child device
-* Navigate to the gateway in Cumulocity and click on the "OPCUA" tab.
-* To start communication between the gateway and the OPC-UA device, click "Add OPCUA device".
+* To start communication between the gateway and the OPC UA server, click "Add OPCUA device".
+An OPC UA server may host many devices as part of its object model.
-* Enter a name for child device
+* Enter a name for the OPC UA device.
-* Enter absolute "browse path" of the child device.
-Browse path is unique "address" of object in OPC-UA data model which contains meaningful data.
+* Enter the absolute "browse path" of the OPC UA device.
+The browse path of the device is configured on the OPC UA server and represents the "root" of the OPC UA device in the OPC UA server object model.
-Description of data model should be provided together with device.
 * Select the type of the child device from the drop-down box.
 To add new device types, see "[Configuring Fieldbus device types](#configure)" below.
 * Click "Add".

-Cumulocity will now send a notification to the OPC-UA gateway that a new device is ready to be managed.
+Cumulocity will now send a notification to the OPC UA agent that a new device is ready to be managed.
 This may take a few seconds.
 After the progress indicator vanishes, a new child device has been added to the gateway and can now be managed.
 You can click on the name of the device in the table to navigate to the device.

 ![Add OPCUA device](/guides/users-guide/newopcuadevice.png)